cocolocomoco21/InterviewPrep/Chapter2_Algorithms/Searching-BinarySearch.md

 # Binary Search
 ## Overview

 Binary search uses a sorted list to compare the midpoint of an interval to `x`.
 If the midpont equals `x`, it returns.
+If `x` is less than the midpoint, search the left half of the array.
+If `x` is greater than the midpoint, search the right half of the array.

-If not, it disregards half of the array depending on if `x` is greater than or less than the midpoint and continues the search on the remaining half.
+This disregards half of the array depending on if `x` is greater than or less than the midpoint and continues the search on the remaining half.

 The key insight is that in a sorted array, you can perform search in O(logn).